sj-piano/edgecase_article/README.md

 An article may be signed by its author.

 A datafeed article can contain an article, a signed article, or a checkpoint article.
 A datafeed article is always signed by the Edgecase Datafeed key.

+Python 2 is only used to run an additional SHA256 implementation, as a double-check for asset SHA256 hashes.